jftuga/blog/_posts/2019-09-09--demonstrates-how-to-either-write-to-STDOUT-or-to-a-buffer-in-golang.md

 title: "How to Either Write to STDOUT or to a Buffer in GoLang"
 date: 2019-09-09 09:18:53 +0000
 categories: golang
+excerpt: Use a single bufio variable to output to either a file or the screen.
 ---